rsuite/rsuite/docs/pages/components/highlight/en-US/index.md

 # Highlight

-Highlight the matching text in the content.
+Used to mark or highlight matched text content.
+For example, used to highlight search results.

 ## Import